 21. Under no circumstance should staff release children to anyone other than the authorized parent, guardian, or other adult authorized by the parent or guardian (written parent authorization on file with the JCC).

 22. Staff are required to read and sign all policies related to identifying, documenting, and reporting child abuse and attend trainings on the subject, as instructed by a supervisor.

 The JCC is accessible to individuals with mobility impairments or other physical limitations.
 Special facilities include designated parking spaces, automatic doors at the Fitness Center and indoor and outdoor pools, wheelchair access, elevator, and accessible restrooms, locker rooms, telephones and drinking fountains.

 Don’t forget to carry your membership card with you when visiting other cities!
 If you travel outside Indianapolis, most of the more than 275 JCCs across North America will honor your JCC membership for a limited period of time.
-We extend the same courtesy to out-of-town guests when they present a valid JCC membership card.
+We extend a two-week pass as a courtesy to out-of-town guests when they present a valid JCC membership card.
 Members, if you have family who are members in good standing at another JCC, they are welcome here at no charge.

 For those guests without a JCC membership card, prior arrangement must be made with the membership director.
 Special rates for extended visits may apply.